ruvilonix/sick-genes/README.md

 This is the source code repository for the website [sickgenes.xyz](https://sickgenes.xyz).

-To install and run, place these variables in a `.env.` file in the project root (fill in secret key and database URL):
+To install and run, place these variables in a `.env` file in the project root (fill in secret key and database URL):

 ```
 SECRET_KEY="<CREATE SECRET KEY> "